CodElixer/portfolio/README.md

 The project uses Tailwind CSS for styling.
 You can customize the theme in the following files:

-- `app/globals.css` - Global styles and Tailwind directives
+- `app/globals.css` or `styles/globals.css` - Global styles and Tailwind directives
 - `components/ui/` - Reusable UI components
-- `config/site.ts` - Theme colors and other design tokens
+- `tailwind.config.ts` - Tailwind theme configuration

 ## 📁 Project Structure